HPCBio/Intro-to-ChIPseq/lessons/05_peak_calling_macs.md

 	--outdir macs2
 ```

 The tool is quite verbose so you should see lines of text being printed to the terminal, describing each step that is being carried out.
-If that runs successfully, go ahead and **re-run the same command but this time let's capture that information into a log file using `2>` to re-direct the stadard error to file**:
+If that runs successfully, go ahead and **re-run the same command but this time let's capture that information into a log file using `2>` to re-direct the standard error to file**:

 ```
 $ macs2 callpeak -t bowtie2/H1hesc_Nanog_Rep1_aln.bam \